Vikms95/react-shop-cart/README.md

 -Check if any state can be avoided by calculating it out of the merging of other states

 -Pull out the component any reusable constants (put them above the component)

+- Use typeof operator insteaf of booleans to type check